ekumenlabs/AndroidStreamingClient/README.md

 If using Android Studio, you should import each example (example1, example2, and so on) as a module inside an already existing project.
 Android Studio will automatically create a build.gradle file for each imported module.
 Remember to add the libstreaming dependency to those files.

-Inside the android brackets add the following line:
+Add the following line at the end of the corresponding build.gradle file:
 ```
    dependencies {
       compile project(':libstreaming')